JuliaIO/HDF5.jl/doc/hdf5.md

 HDF5 uses C's row-major order, and consequently every array's dimensions are inverted compared to what you see with tools like h5dump.
 This is the same convention as for the Fortran and Matlab HDF5 interfaces.
-The advantage is that no data rearrangement takes place, neither when reading nor when writing.
+The advantage is that no data rearrangement takes place when reading or writing.